hossner/bankid/README.md

 Integer value 0-5 to enable/disable logging.
 A value of 0 disables logging, 1 equals debug logging, 2 warnings, 3 errors, 4 and 5 critical log messages.
 Note that the log is not rotated in this version, so logging should only be enabled in debug purposes.

 ## QR codes
 For use with QR code(s), an aditional call back function has to be declared, and sent as the last parameter to the ```SendRequest``` function.
-This call back function with then be called every second, for as long as the transaction is outstanding, with a byte array in PNG format containing a QR code to display to the user.
+This call back function will then be called every second, for as long as the transaction is outstanding, providing a QR code to display to the user.
+The QR code is in PNG format in a byte array.

 Also note that the ```TokenStartRequred``` parameter must be set in the Auth/Sign requirements in order to enable the use of QR codes.
 Below is an example of how this could be done.